 Bánh xèo Hội An (Hoi An sizzling cakes) – a perfect snack in cold season

-Hoi An’s bánh xèo (sizzling rice pancake) is smaller yet stronger in flavor compared with its Southern cousin.
+Hoi An’s bánh xèo (sizzling rice pancake) is smaller yet stronger in flavor comparing with its Southern cousin.

 As these thin crispy bánh xèo arrive, ask your servers to demonstrate how to fold these up into bite-size packets of pancakes and fresh lettuce leaves—which can then be eaten by hand.
 It is important to eat it when it is hot so that the “pancake” stays fatty and crunchy.
 Yes, it is fair to say that there will be a good bit of smiling as you eat bánh xèo on your Hoi An private tours.
 For a traditional dish like this, it makes sense to head to a more traditional part of the ancient town like street vendors and little eateries.

 Where to find best bánh xèo in Hoi An?

 - Bánh Xèo Hai Dao Hoi An at 160 Ly Thai To Street, Hoi An.
 Price range: VND 15,000 – 20,000/ a banh xeo.
 Opening hours: 7:00 AM – 10:00 PM